Ryan-Millard/PROG6212-Group_ICE_Task/README.md

      - Design and implement the WPF interface for interacting with the event management system.
      - Ensure the UI is responsive and integrates smoothly with the backend components.
      - Conduct testing to ensure all functionalities are working as expected.

-Each member should also regularly commit their work to the GitHub repo and coordinate with others to ensure smooth integration of all components.
-If needed, set up regular meetings to discuss progress and address any issues.